Pakistan Digital Authority

-The Pakistan Digital Authority (PDA) is a statutory body established by the Government of Pakistan under the Digital Nation Pakistan Act, 2025 to accelerate digital transformation across government and the economy.
-The Authority develops and implements the National Digital Masterplan, fosters digital public infrastructure, and promotes a digital society, economy, and governance.
+The Pakistan Digital Authority (PDA) is a statutory body established by the Government of Pakistan under the Digital Nation Pakistan Act, 2025 to modernise and develop the foundations of a digital economy.

 History

 The Digital Nation Pakistan Act, 2025 was enacted on 29 January 2025 with immediate effect.
 It established the Pakistan Digital Authority as a corporate body, with the ability to enter contracts, hold property, and engage in legal proceedings.

-Mandate and functions

-Under Section 8 of the Act, the Authority: